offen/offen/docs/running-offen/tutorials/configuring-deploying-offen-heroku.md

 This tutorial walks you through the steps needed to setup and deploy a single-node Offen instance on [Heroku][heroku] using PostgreSQL for storing data.

 __All resources created in this tutorial are free of charge__.
 You might want to upgrade some of them to another plan with costs when running Offen in production though.
-A single Hobby Dyno ($7 at the time of writing) should be enough to handle most traffic scenarios and will give you managed SSL for a custom domain.
+A single Hobby Dyno ($7 at the time of writing) should be beefy enough to handle most traffic scenarios and will also give you __free and managed SSL for a custom domain__.

 <span class="label label-green">Note</span>
 If you get stuck or need help, [file an issue][gh-issues], [tweet (@hioffen)][twitter] or [email][email].